What is a VPN?

 - Privacy is a little sketchy

-HMA is another expensive VPN provider when paid for on a monthly basis.
+HMA is another expensive VPN provider when paid for every month.
 The longer lock-in periods do bring prices down, but not enough.
-They also have a 30-day money back guarantee.
+They also have a 30-day money-back guarantee.

 1 Month – $11.99